communitybridge/docs/Easycla_pre_requisites/EasyCLA_pre_requisite.md

 You are a _project manager_ if you are the project maintainer who has responsibilities such as managing a project’s GitHub organization or Gerrit instance, members, repositories, and CLAs.

-As the Project Manager, following are the **pre-requisites** to get access to EasyCLA:
+As the Project Manager, **fill out this pre-requisite form to provide the following information** : [Pre-requisite form for Project Manager](https://forms.gle/RuUgDKVg6m6Lj7LBA)

-1. If you do not have a Linux Foundation identification and credentials, go to [https://identity.linuxfoundation.org](https://identity.linuxfoundation.org) and complete the form to sign up.
-2. Share your sign-up username with the CLA administration team at [docucla@linuxfoundation.org](mailto:docucla@linuxfoundation.org).
+- Linux Foundation identification (LFID).
+- Contact information.
+- Project Details.
-3. Provide sample ICLA and CCLA template documents to the CLA administration team at [docucla@linuxfoundation.org](mailto:docucla@linuxfoundation.org).
+- Sample ICLA and CCLA template documents.

+The CLA ADministrator team will get back within a week.
+If you have any questions, contact the CLA Support team.
 After the CLA administration team confirms your setup, you can sign in to the CLA Management Console to do the EasyCLA activities for project managers.

 **Fill out this pre-requisite form to provide information** : [Pre-requisite form for Project Manager](https://forms.gle/RuUgDKVg6m6Lj7LBA)